 During the process of a company split up, a market leading wireless communications and broadcasting technology business identified a need to support 15 individuals working across the globe in 5 different countries.
-These individuals were employed by the group but were to transfer to be employees of the New co.
+These individuals were employed by the group but were to transfer to be employees of the new company.
 The existing company infrastructure was to remain in the ownership of the other side of the soon to be split business.

 The company benefits needed maintaining in addition to the statutory requirements.